Number6App/number6app.github.io/what_does_it_do.md

 ### Entity Analysis

-This tries to identify and categorise entities in the messages, the number in brackets is how many times they occurred:
+This tries to identify and categorise entities in the messages, the number in brackets is how many times they occurred.
+Links are always classified as "Other":

 ![Entity Analysis](/assets/images/entities.jpg)